 We keep our group small and plan to do that this year, as well, especially with COVID-19 (and its variants) still a problem.
 In our January meeting — anyone can suggest a new member, and we vote on those new members, along with book titles.
 This year we decided not to add anyone to the group, so we can still social distance.
 But, your small group can turn into a pivotal 2021 trend that will help make this year much easier than the last.

 Rediscover your love for reading and help others to do the same.
-Grab a bookmark and your online calendar and let’s get started.
+Grab a bookmark and an online calendar like ClickUp Calendar or AnyDo Calendar and let’s get started.

 Create a Reading Schedule

 First things first, you need to pick out a book title.
 As your book club evolves, you’ll cycle through several types of books — but pick a book and get started.
 Next, plan out a reading schedule to realistically complete the book with some time constraints.
 Most people can figure out their own routine for reading — but newbies sometimes need a few suggestions.

 Your reading schedule might change from book to book — since each business book or novel will be of varying lengths and complexities.
 J. R. R. Tolkien’s groundbreaking bestseller, The Lord of the Rings, for example, has over 1000 pages of deep content to ingest.
 You would want to break this book into more manageable pieces than you would with Mark Twain’s The Adventures of Tom Sawyer, which has less than 200 pages.
 And that’s if you even read those types of books.